Offline Report Cards and Custom Dashboards

 Using findLatestObservationFromEncounters will check in all encounters and mark child has sick even if the concept value had represented sick in any of the previous encounters, resulting in bug, since the concept is not a mandatory concept.

-Based on the usecase decide whether to write the logic using realm query or JS.
+Based on the use case decide whether to write the logic using realm query or JS.

 • Not always achieving the purpose using realm queries might be efficient/possible.